 Address: via Alessandria 145/147

 New place and new identity, but the quality of ice creams and pastries is always the same: artisan, all-natural and strictly with high-quality and fresh ingredients.
-Some of the gelato flavors to try are Biscotto Roma with Gentilini cookies, pistachio, chocolate and their fruit sorbets.
+Some of the gelato flavors to try are Biscotto Roma with Gentilini cookies, pistachio, chocolate, and fruit sorbets.
 Outstanding their Sicilian cannoli.

 Address: Piazza dei Condottieri 55.